-Senior Enterprise Editor Ted Kemp has 19 years of experience as an editor and writer covering geopolitics, economics and business.
-He is CNBC Digital's editor for international news and energy, covering topics ranging from ISIS's funding to piracy in the Singapore Strait.
+Ted Kemp has 20 years of experience as an editor and writer covering geopolitics, economics and business.
+He is Managing Editor for CNBC International Digital, overseeing global news coverage for CNBC.com and mobile.
+He is based in Singapore.

-Kemp began his career as a markets reporter at the Dow Jones News Wire.
+Kemp began his career as a markets reporter at Dow Jones.
 He earned his MS in journalism from the University of Illinois at Urbana-Champaign.

 Two suspects are sought after 15 people were transported from the scene of the blast, police said.

 South Korean President Moon Jae In released a statement on the surprise news Thursday night that U.S. President Donald Trump canceled a planned summit with North Korean leader Kim Jong Un.

 President Donald Trump on Wednesday asked for the probe, which will be carried out by the U.S. Department of Commerce.